 - Manually Rewriting Applications

 - Definately the most costly, highest risk and longest approach is rewriting the code manually.
 This is an approach often used on applications that need massive forward development and required major changes in functionality.
-The independant research firm, the Standish Group, shows clearly that the high liklihood of "challenged" or "failed" projects, based on hundreds of modernizations/migrations/replacements, should be a major consideration for any manual redevelopment effort.
+The Standish Group, an independent research firm, clearly shows that the high liklihood of "challenged" or "failed" projects, based on hundreds of modernizations/migrations/replacements, should be a major consideration for any manual redevelopment effort.
 Most of TSRI's successful large modernizations follow a failed manual effort that expended millions or tens of millions of dollars before being scrapped.
 Request a copy of the Standish Group report here.

-- Perform initial detailed analysis of target code, (to support testing).
+3. Perform initial detailed analysis of target code (to support testing).

-- Perform final detailed analysis of target code, (to support testing and future system maintenance)
+6. Perform final detailed analysis of target code (to support testing and future system maintenance)

-In regards to the Online and Batch, yes, we have and do modernize batch and online code.
+In regards to online and batch, we do modernize batch and online code.
 Almost all of the modernization projects included a GUI, online, database, and batch code.

-TSRI works in support of the Client & System Integrator for the entire project.
+TSRI works in support of the client and system integrator for the entire project.

 Start Your Modernization Journey Today!

 We are excited to talk to you and explore how we can best help you modernize your applications!